 Why should I invest in high quality salt?

 For the same amount of salt: a mineral-dense salt will contain less sodium.
 This is beneficial for people trying to monitor their sodium intake.

 SEE YAH, TABLE SALT!!!

-Table salt is high in sodium- because that is all that it is, SODIUM, it has no additional minerals (other than being fortified with iodine a regulation initiated to prevent people from getting sick/thyroid imbalance due to refined foods and thus deficiency).
-Regular table salt, depending on the brand, may contain preservatives, fillers and traces of bleach!
+Table salt is "high in sodium"- because that is all that it is, SODIUM, it has no additional minerals (other than being fortified with iodine a regulation initiated to prevent people from getting sick/thyroid imbalance due lack of minerals in refined foods).

 Quick clues your minerals are out of balance: